ONSdigital/eq-survey-runner-benchmark/README.md

   - defaults to 1
 - userWaitTimeMaxSeconds - The maximum delay between each user's GET requests
   - defaults to 2
+- gcsOutputBucket - Name of the GCS bucket in which the output should be stored.
+  - defaults to <project-id>-benchmark-outputs

 e.g
 ```